Long Ashton Research Station: History

-The Station's 50th year was celebrated by the publication of a book, Science and Fruit.
+The Station's 50th year was celebrated by the publication of a book, Science and Fruit, edited by Thomas Wallace and Ralph Warren Marsh.
+At LARS, Wallace was the deputy director from 1923 to 1943 and the director from 1943 to 1957.
+Marsh was a research mycologist at LARS from 1926 to 1965.
 The 1950s were a time of rapid expansion for Long Ashton with the opening of the Kearns and Hewitt Laboratories (1956) and the Wallace Laboratory, Refectory and Conference Room (1959).
 The first Long Ashton International Symposium was held in 1967.

 1981 saw the disbandment of two of Long Ashton's major research divisions, the Pomology and Plant Breeding Division and the Food and Beverage Division.
 This action by the ARC was a severe blow to the Research Station and began a long period of structural change.
 The Hirst Laboratory was built in 1983 as part of the reorganisation process, and work on arable crops substantially replaced Long Ashton's long history of work on fruit and cider.

 The Agricultural and Food Research Council (AFRC, previously ARC) closed other research sites including the Letcombe Laboratory (1985) and the Weed Research Organisation (1986) and their staff and programmes were moved to Long Ashton.
 With Rothamsted it became part of the Institute of Arable Crops Research (IACR) in 1986.
 Although the new Treharne Library and Fryer Laboratory were built in 1987, as a junior partner in IACR, Long Ashton was now vulnerable in the event of further restructuring.

 The Biotechnology and Biological Sciences Research Council (BBSRC, formed from the previous AFRC in 1994) announced in 1999 that Long Ashton was to be closed.
 The seventeenth and final Long Ashton International Symposium took place in 2002 and the Research Station was duly closed in 2003 having served agriculture and horticulture for exactly 100 years.
 Some of the remaining staff were moved to Rothamsted during Long Ashton's final years, providing some continuity with the programmes of work under way prior to closure.
 The site was sold and subsequently redeveloped for housing, employment space, community uses and playing fields.

 Nutrient solution

 The Long Ashton Nutrient Solution (LANS) was derived from nutrient solutions used at Long Ashton to grow fruit trees.
 It was first published in 1952 by Eric John Hewitt.
-The standardized LANS concentrations in ppm for almost all essential elements and sodium in a full solution of the nitrate-type are shown below:
+The standard LANS concentrations in ppm for almost all essential elements and sodium in a full solution of the nitrate-type are shown below: